Xilinx/Vitis_Libraries/hpc/docs/src/user_guide/L2/benchmark/cg_spmv_jacobi.rst

 Benchmark
 =============

-With the following command, users could benchmark the CG solver with a given matrix.
+With the following command, you can benchmark the CG solver with a given matrix.

 .. code-block:: bash

     $ make run TARGET=hw PLATFORM=xilinx_u280_xdma_201920_3 mtxName=ted_B

-Here lists the configurable parameters with the *make* command for the benchmark.
+The following table lists the configurable parameters with the *make* command for the benchmark.

 .. table:: Parameters with make command